manvitha-konki/FaceExpressionRecognization/README.md

 - Image preprocessing and augmentation using `ImageDataGenerator`
 - Trained on FER-2013 facial expression dataset
 - Handles class imbalance using class weights
-- Achieved high accuracy on validation data
+- Achieved  accuracy on validation data

 ## 🧠 Emotion Classes